snarfed/beautifulsoup/README.txt

    (This was misleading, anyway, because has_key() looked at a tag's attributes and __in__ looked at a tag's contents.)

-Some attributes have also been renamed:
+Some attributes have also been renamed, mostly to avoid using words that have meaning to Python, like "unicode" and "next":

- * Tag.isSelfClosing -> Tag.is_empty_element
+ * Tag.isSelfClosing -> Tag.is_empty_element (backwards compatible)
  * UnicodeDammit.unicode -> UnicodeDammit.unicode_markup
+   (not backwards compatible)
- * Tag.next -> Tag.next_element
+ * Tag.next -> Tag.next_element (not backwards compatible)
- * Tag.previous -> Tag.previous_element
+ * Tag.previous -> Tag.previous_element (not backwards compatible)

-So have some arguments to popular methods:
+So have some arguments to the Beautiful Soup constructor:

  * BeautifulSoup(parseOnlyThese=...) -> BeautifulSoup(parse_only=...)
  * BeautifulSoup(fromEncoding=...) -> BeautifulSoup(from_encoding=...)

+ You can use the old names, but you'll get a DeprecationError.

 == Generators are now properties ==